Explainer: Where are we in the COVID-19 vaccine race?

 However, it is not clear how the regulator will deal with the different dosages in the efficacy data in its assessment.
 While India is conducting an accelerated review, it has asked for more data.
 AstraZeneca is also in discussions with the EMA, which is conducting a rolling review of the vaccine.

-U.S. drugmaker Johnson & Johnson plans to deliver trial data this year, or early in 2021, teeing it up for U.S. authorization in February if its shot is effective.
-It reduced the enrollment target for its clinical trial to 40,000 volunteers from 60,000 on Dec.
+U.S. drugmaker Johnson & Johnson plans to deliver trial data in January 2021, teeing it up for U.S. authorization in February if its shot is effective.
+It reduced the enrolment target for its clinical trial to 40,000 volunteers from 60,000 on Dec.
 9, potentially speeding results which are tied to how quickly participants become infected.

 U.S. firm Novavax is running a late-stage trial in Britain with data due in the first quarter of 2021.
 It expects to start a large-scale trial in the United States this month.